ctrueden/ctrueden.github.io/_posts/2005-03-25-wasting-time.md

 * * *

-"But clearly, Madame Giry, genius has turned to madness."
+> But clearly, Madame Giry, genius has turned to madness.

-\--Raoul, "The Phantom of the Opera"
+—Raoul, "The Phantom of the Opera"